Main Site

 Knocked Up / Charmer / On Call / McFearless / Black Thumbnail / My Party / True Love Way / Ragoo / Fans / The Runner / Trunk / Camaro / Arizona

-Over these past five years, I honestly can't think of a new rock artist that has given me as much enjoyment as these four guys have.
-Review sites are meant to be objective, which is another word for saying you don't like things as much as you do and saying you like other things more than you do.
-So, what do we get third time around from Kings Of Leon?
-The songs actually aren't as sharp as they once were.
-It's hard to say whether this is purely down to the attempted increase in ambition, the arrangements we can certainly say this about.
-The songs aren't as sharp?
-Well, no. It's mostly the songs on the second half of the album.
-The first eight songs or so, just the first eight, you know, are all magnificent.
-So, not too bad?
-Bit of a mixed bag?
-Of course it's bloody not, it's another wonderful album from a band it's almost getting boring to say how great they actually are.
 The seven minute opener could actually have been even longer if it were to fully satisfy the guys thirst for increased ambition.
-As it is, the song comes and goes and doesn't out-stay its welcome.
+As it is the song comes and goes and doesn't out-stay its welcome.
 It's a nice groove and that's all but that's enough.
 A real gem arrives very shortly after, 'Charmer' takes The Pixies and crosses it with Kings Of Leon.
 Well, who else did you think?
 Kings Of Leon still aren't inventing the wheel.
 So, the stop-start yet fluid bass of The Pixies is heard.
-The shouted yelps and screams of Black Francis in the form of Kings Of Leon is heard.
+The shouted yelps and screams of Black Francis ( in the form of Kings Of Leon ) is heard.
 The guitars bite and then never let go, what a rush.
-What a joyous song.
+What a joyous song!
 For Kings Of Leon to show they ain't no slouches in the writing department, whether this author is mentioning the 'sharpness' of their songs or not, they present us with 'On Call'.
 It's no Pixies run-through.
 Well, The Pixies are a great band to take from if you have to take from anyone, you know?
 No, 'On Call' is pure 100% Kings Of Leon distilled whiskey and honey.

 Highlights roll on.
 'Black Thumbnail' is a wonderfully titled, instant Kings Of Leon classic.
-The sweet, soft closer 'Arizona' charms us with the softer, more cinematic widescreen desert plains kind of side to the band.
+The sweet closer 'Arizona' charms us with the softer, more cinematic widescreen desert plains side of the band.
 'True Love Way' is another softer tune.
 Their music always did have a strange kind of romance to it.
 Music that isn't romantic yet music it's easy to fall in love to.
 As if all of this wasn't enough, although the second half does threaten to lose a listeners attention, but only very briefly - needed another 'Charmer' in there somewhere - we get a Kings Of Leon reggae song.
 Well, 'Ragoo' is only reggae 'of sorts', there's a whiff of a reggae beat.
 It's actually almost nothing like reggae at all, but the guys are clearly still immersing themselves in the music they love.
-This is another wonderful album - all hail the king(s).
+This is another wonderful album then - all hail the king(s).

 Readers Comments